hrshaik20/eec201project-kokott-shaik/README.md

 2. N is the size of the frame
 3. M is the distance between frame starts
 4. K is the number of Mel-frequency bins
 5. showFigures is a binary variable that toggles graphs (so that dozens of figures aren't opened when this is included in ProjectTraining1.m)

-The output of the function is a matrix, where each column represents a vector of dimension K-1, whose entries are the MFCC
+The output of the MFCC function is a matrix, where each column represents a vector of dimension K-1, whose entries are the MFCC

 To run the LBGTraining code on data from one .wav file:
 Call the function LBGTraining(inputs, Iterations, e, E, dim1, dim2, showFigures)